RefinedFields: Radiance Fields Refinement

 We learn a scene through two alternating stages.
 Scene fitting optimizes our K-Planes representation to reproduce the images in the training set, as traditionally done in neural rendering techniques.
 Scene refining finetunes a pre-trained prior and infers a new refined K-Planes representation, which will subsequently be corrected by scene fitting.

-In-the-wild Renders
+In-the-wild renders

-Synthetic Renders
+Synthetic renders

 @article{kassab2023refinedfields,